kochsoft/scan/README.md

 default values can be set to your needs.

 Most notably, the default scanner `code`.
-My own scanner is embedded in an Epson ET-4850 printer and is set as the default default in the ffile:
+My own scanner is embedded in an Epson ET-4850 printer and is set as the default default in the file:

 ```
 airscan:e0:EPSON ET-4850 Series